sphinx1618/ML-project/README.md

                        visualising models as well as the dataset.

 --> "visual.py" is the python file which reads the given dataset and Perform PCA,SVD, as well as t-SNE on the given Dataset.

+--> "27.pdf" is the project report in CVPR format.
+It contains detailed description of everything done so far in the project.

+--> "ML_Project.ppt" is the project presentation with detailed anaysis of the project work.

 Instructions to use:
 -->Download the whole repository (all the file to avoid any errors).
 -->Open and run Code_Group_27.py file to get plots and accuracy output for different models.